Peer-to-peer file sharing: User motivation and size of community

 User motivation and the size of the P2P community contribute to its sustainability and activity.
 In her work Motivating Participation in Peer to Peer Communities, Vassileva studies these two aspects through an experiment carried out in the University of Saskatchewan (Canada), where a P2P application (COMUTELLA) was created and distributed among students.
 In her view, motivation is "a crucial factor" in encouraging users to participate in an online P2P community, particularly because the "lack of a critical mass of active users" in the form of a community will not allow for a P2P sharing to function properly.

 Usefulness is a valued aspect by users when joining a P2P community.
-The specific P2P system must be perceived as "useful" by the user and must be able to fulfil his or her needs and pursue his or her interests.
+The specific P2P system must be perceived as "useful" by the user and must be able to fulfil their needs and pursue their interests.
 Consequently, the "size of the community of users defines the level of usefulness" and "the value of the system determines the number of users".
 This two way process is defined by Vassileva as a feedback loop, and has allowed for the birth of file-sharing systems like Napster and KaZaA.
 However, in her research Vassileva has also found that "incentives are needed for the users in the beginning", particularly for motivating and getting users into the habit of staying online.
 This can be done, for example, by providing the system with a wide amount of resources or by having an experienced user provide assistance to a less experienced one.